CakeDC/users/Docs/Documentation/Authentication.md

 Authentication
 ==============

-This plugin uses the new authentication plugin [cakephp/authentication](https://github.com/cakephp/authentication/) instead of CakePHP Authentication component, but don't worry, the default configuration should be enough for your projects.
+This plugin uses the new CakePHP Authentication plugin [cakephp/authentication](https://github.com/cakephp/authentication/) instead of CakePHP Authentication component, but don't worry, the default configuration should be enough for your projects.